ilyasergey/YSC2229/_sources/week-11-bst.rst.txt

 height :math:`h` of the tree or, if the tree is constructed randomly out of :math:`n` elements --- :math:`O(\log n)`.
-This makes BST a superior alternative to lists, heaps, and even hash-tables when impelmenting sets mutable sets with a number of operations.
+This makes BST a superior alternative to lists, heaps, and even hash-tables when impelmenting mutable sets with a number of standard set operations.

 The key to this expressivity and efficience is the invariant of a tree-shaped data structure, that mandates that, for any node ``q``,